danvet/danvet.github.io/_drafts/upstream-too-little-too-late.md

 No matter the strategy, they all boil down to paying twice - if you want to upstream your code.
 And there's no added return for the doubled bill.
-In conclusion, upstream first needs a business case, like an open source graphics stack in general.
+In conclusion, upstream first needs a business case, like the open source graphics stack in general.
 And that business case is very much real, except for upstreaming, it's only real in userspace.